10 Rules of Thumb for Trust Income Taxation

 - Total return trust is a fairly recent concept.
 Unlike traditional trust accounting, total return income is defined as a percentage of trust assets, usually between 3 percent and 5 percent.
 Distributions can include income items, capital gains, and principal.

-The rules for CRT distributions are different from those for noncharitable trusts.
+The rules for Charitable Remainder Trust distributions are different from those for noncharitable trusts.
 If the trust earned any ordinary income or accumulated ordinary income from previous years, the distributions must first come from the ordinary income.
 If the distribution exceeds the trust’s ordinary income, the balance of the distribution is treated as coming from capital gains (both current and accumulated).
 Only after all ordinary and capital gain income has been accounted for will any of the distribution be treated as coming from tax-exempt income and then, finally, from trust principal.

 Please note: Tax-exempt bonds are normally not a trustee’s first investment choice for a CRT because tax-exempt income cannot be distributed until all of the undistributed ordinary and capital gain has been used.